Insights into the physics of neutron star interiors from pulsar glitches: Pulsar glitches: general concepts

-Despite being just a cartoon, this abstract point of view on the glitch phenomenon allows one to recognize that the sequence of dynamical phases (explored in Sec. \ref{sec:dynamical_phases}) experienced by a pulsar during its slowly driven evolution depends on the properties of an intricate energy landscape, so that the observed probability distributions of the avalanche sizes and waiting times are the manifestation of a stress-release model with multiple thresholds \citep{carlin2021ApJ}.
-A fast driven system (for which the tilt of the potential tends to be steep) is less likely to develop such intermittent fast-slow dynamics; on the contrary a smoother and continuous creep of vortices has to be expected~\citep{Alpar1984a,Baym1992PhyB,antonelli2020MNRAS}.
+Despite being just a cartoon, this abstract point of view on the glitch phenomenon allows one to recognize that the sequence of dynamical phases (explored in Sec. \ref{sec:dynamical_phases}) experienced by a pulsar during its slowly driven evolution depends on the properties of an intricate energy landscape.
+Fig.~\ref{fig:pinningladscape} also suggests that the observed probability distributions of the avalanche sizes (the glitch amplitudes) and waiting times are the manifestations of a stress-release model with multiple thresholds, see e.g. \cite{carlin2021ApJ}.
+In a fast-driven system - i.e., for a larger tilting rate of the landscape in Fig.~\ref{fig:pinningladscape} - it is more difficult for a vortex to settle in a new metastable state.
+Therefore, is also less likely to develop the intermittent fast-slow dynamics typical of sudden avalanches \cite{jensen_book}, and a smoother and more continuous creep of vortices has to be expected~\cite{Alpar1984a,Baym1992PhyB,antonelli2020MNRAS}.